unicorn-wg/ohttp-charter/README.md

 collude, then neither of these privacy properties hold.

-Applications and use cases best suited for the Oblivious HTTP protocol are those that have discrete queries that might reveal small amounts of information over time.
+Applications and use cases best suited for the Oblivious HTTP protocol are those that have discrete, transactional queries that might reveal small amounts of information over time.
 Examples include DNS queries, data or telemetry submission, and certificate revocation checking.
 In some of these application deployments, the relationship between client, server, and cooperating proxy is typically